A valid fetch call may return a 200 OK status on the network tab but trigger a browser error:

 Access-Control-Allow-Headers: Authorization, Content-Type

-If your request includes cookies or an Authorization header, you cannot use *.
-You must specify the exact origin:
+If the request includes cookies or Authorization, the server must specify the exact origin and set:

 Access-Control-Allow-Credentials: true